 Data science is neither magic nor rocket science, it does not create or invent any new information or facts.
 Data science helps us to make some sense of what’s already in front of us hidden in our data.
 Machine learning and its algorithms are either supervised or unsupervised as of today but the future really lies in reinforcement learning.

 In deep learning, the concept of using many layers of nonlinear processing units for feature extraction and transformation extends machine learning boundaries.
 The artificial neural network structure is what enables artificial intelligence, machine learning and supercomputing to flourish.
-Neural networks are powering language translation, face recognition, picture captioning, text summarization and lot more.
+Neural networks are powering language translation, face recognition, picture captioning, text summarisation and lot more.

 In short, the success of an algorithm depends upon how the math of the algorithm was translated into instructions for the computer you are using.
 And it depends on how much time you have.